Welcome to today's edition of the Rush 24-7 podcast.

 What a fabulous idea this is.

-But you could do a three or four DVD set with a lot of bonus material on there and have all the people who had a problem with this.
+But you could do a three or four DVD set with a lot of bonus material on there and have all the people who had a problem with this, people that threatened your broadcast license, let Harry Reid come on there and let all these other Democrats have a say if they'll do it.

-Tell him what what uh ask him uh what problems he had, let him be interviewed by somebody, even sympathetic to him.
+Invite President Clinton in, put him in the studio, tell him ask him what problems he had, let him be interviewed by somebody even sympathetic to him.

-Because Bob, you're about to be pirated out there.
+Because, Bob, you're about to be pirated out there.

-I mean, it's some I know the internet.
+I mean, I know the internet.

 Hey, if you want to, let Richard Clark narrate the thing or host the thing.